cjgalvisc96/DDD-CQRS-BDD-Python/README.md

 ```

 ## **Implementation**
+### **0. Summary**
+This project try to create a different actions (Create, Update and Read) for manage the prodcuts in a inventary, usign Clean Programming Practices like: Clena Architecture, CQRS(master/slave), TDD, BDD, SOLID, Desing Patters(Singlenton, Decorator, Factory, Repository)

 ### **1. Architecture**
 The architecture used to do scalable and maintainable the project was *Hexagonal architecture* and oriented to *Bounded contexts* desing; in this case the Bounded Context *Inventary* with the module *products*.